 1) Meditators sleep much better

 – Practicing meditation relaxes the mind and the body, and during a meditation session, people feel completely refreshed and rejuvenated.

 Due to this, meditators have shown to need fewer hours of sleep every night!

-– Melatonin is a hormone produced by the pineal gland and it is a key to a good mood and restful sleep.
+Melatonin is a hormone produced by the pineal gland and it is a key aspect to having deep sleep.

-4) Opening Your Third Eye Chakra With Meditation
+4) Meditation can open your Third Eye Chakra

 Meditation is the world’s most potent and effective third eye opening and awakening tool.

 The Third Eye Chakra is a potent source of intuitive wisdom.
 When amplified with meditation, it gives us a high level of consciousness in the present moment.

 5) Calms down our ”monkey mind” – what is a ”monkey mind”?